redox-os/redoxfs/README.md

 cargo install redoxfs
 ```

+You can also build RedoxFS from this repository.

 - Configure your storage device to allow rootless usage

 If you are on Linux you need root permission to acess block devices (storage), but it's recommended to run RedoxFS as rootless.